lokalise/lokalise-ios-framework/Readme.md

 2. Add string `API Token` to `Lokalise` dictionary and set value to your API access token (see Account in Lokalise).
 3. Add string `Project ID` to `Lokalise` dictionary and set value to ID of the project you want to use (see project ID in project settings in Lokalise).

 Done!
-Please note that names are case-sensitive.
+Please note that keys are case-sensitive.

 ## Usage

-Make sure you have generated Lokalise iOS bundle at Download page on Lokalise (make sure to check "Generate Lokalise iOS framework bundle" checkbox).
-Once generated, navigate to project settings and adjust which version of the bundle is for production and which is for pre-release environment.

 Start with updating remote localization to the latest version